SwissWoodSolutions/swisswoodsolutions.github.io/RDProjects.md

   ![clarinet parts made of Sonowood](/assets/images/RD_clarinet.jpg) *Clarinet parts, fresh from Robert Stempfle's lathe.*

   Not just string instruments are made of tropical wood parts.
 Of course also wind instruments such as clarinets or flutes would benefit if they can be produced from an alternative wood source.
-We are developing and testing **Sonowood** for winds.
+We are currently fine-tuning **Sonowood** for winds.

 - ### Professional photography equipment
   ![violin with sonowood](/assets/images/RD_alpa.jpg)